 - Key Persons will talk to parents/carers about their child's toileting routine. - Key Persons will discuss the method to be used to wash children during nappy changes i.e water and cotton wool, or wipes.
-This will also be recorded in the 'Getting to know Me' and Key Persons should add the child's requirements to the list in the nappy room, for all methods other than wipes. - The parents/carers of children attending three hourly sessions will be asked to bring a bag containing spare nappies/pants (as appropriate) and wipes (if used).
+Key Persons should add the child's requirements to the list in the nappy room, for all methods other than wipes. - The parents/carers of children attending three hourly sessions will be asked to bring a bag containing spare nappies/pants (as appropriate) and wipes (if used).